luttje/gmod-minigolf/README.md

 ## Additional tools for development

-You can have your editor show you helpful information on the code through EmmyLua ([this extension for VSCode](https://github.com/EmmyLua/VSCode-EmmyLua) or this [extension for Rider](https://plugins.jetbrains.com/plugin/9768-emmylua/versions)).
+You can have your editor show you helpful information on the code through **Lua Language Server (LuaLS)** ([this extension for VSCode](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) or [this extension for NeoVim](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#lua_ls)).

-We try to develop the code with helpful EmmyLua annotations.
-At the same time you may be interested in EmmyLua information on all the Garry's Mod Lua definitions.
-You can find those [in this repo](https://github.com/luttje/glua-api-snippets).
-When symlinking or copying that directory into this gamemode, ensure you place it in the `.glua/` directory.
-This directory has been gitignored so the definitions don't get pushed online.
+We try to develop the code with helpful LuaLS annotations.
+At the same time you may be interested in LuaLS information on all the Garry's Mod Lua definitions.
+You can find those [in the `luttje/glua-api-snippets` repo](https://github.com/luttje/glua-api-snippets).

 # ❤ Contributing